 The Energy Scholars Program at the University of Houston provides undergraduate students the opportunity to work on an energy-related research project under the direction of a UH faculty mentor.
 Participants will receive a $5,000 scholarship to work on their project in the summer and fall.
 In the spring, students will begin their faculty-mentored project part-time with an expectation of 6-7 hours per week.
 During the summer, students will work full-time with a faculty mentor and participate in the SURF lecture series offered by OURMA.
 In the fall, students will continue their project work part-time with an expectation of 6-7 hours per week.
 Faculty mentors will receive a $1,000 stipend for their participation.
 The program is open to students of all disciplines who are interested in working on a research project related to energy.

 Participants in the UH Energy Scholars Program will contribute unique research that supports the Energy Transition Institute, which is focused on three core areas: hydrogen, carbon management and circular plastics that are critical to the global energy sector's shift toward decarbonization.

 To be eligible for this program, the student must be working on a research topic related to energy.
 Students from all majors and disciplines are welcome to apply.
 Scholarships will be awarded to continuing UH undergraduates with a minimum GPA of 3.0.
 Students graduating in spring or summer 2024 are not eligible.

 How to Apply

-Students must complete an online application by Monday, April 3, which includes:
+Students must complete an online application, which includes:

 - Statement of research objectives and goals not to exceed 500 words (including references)